george-ejembi/OrderHive-Logistics-Dashboard-/README.md

 - **Driver Performance:** Analyzed drivers (Audrey, Gail, Helen, etc.) by average delivery time, refund rates, and tip service fees.
 - **SLA Insights:** High SLA breach almost always drives a high refund rate, but not perfectly, indicating that driver behavior and strategies matter.

-## Repository Structure
-- `/dashboard`: Contains the main BI project file.
-- `/data`: Contains sample/mock data or data dictionaries.
-- `/docs`: Contains detailed business insights and data definitions.
-- `/images`: Contains screenshots used in this README.

 ##  How to Use
-1. Clone the repository: `git clone https://github.com/YourUsername/OrderHive-Logistics-Dashboard.git`
+1. Clone the repository or download the `.xlsx` file from the `/dashboard` folder.
-2. Open the `.pbix` file in Power BI Desktop.
+2. Open the file in Microsoft Excel (Excel 2016 or later recommended).
-3. Refresh the data source (if connected to a local dataset) or explore the pre-loaded data model.
+3. If prompted, enable editing and macros (if applicable).
+4. Use the "Driver Name" slicer in the top right corner to filter the entire dashboard dynamically.

 ##  Author
 **George E.** | Rock Quant Analytical Consult
 - LinkedIn: [linkedin.com/in/george-ejembi-8489bb273]